 Net sales in fiscal 2008 increased by 23.1% to \$1.51 billion, from \$1.22 billion in the prior fiscal year.
 The \$283 million increase was primarily attributable to a \$263 million or 22.8% increase, in retail segment sales.
-Our Wholesale segment contributed \$20 million as Free People wholesale net sales increased 27.3%, excluding sales to our retail segment.
-The growth in our retail segment sales during fiscal 2008 was driven by an increase of \$162 million or 163.0% in non-comparable and new store net sales, an increase in direct-to-consumer net sales of \$52 million or 33.8% and an increase to comparable store net sales of \$49 million or 5.5%.
+Our wholesale segment contributed \$20 million as Free People wholesale net sales increased 27.3%, excluding sales to our retail segment.
+The growth in our retail segment sales during fiscal 2008 was driven by an increase of \$162 million or 42.8% in non-comparable and new store net sales, an increase in direct-to-consumer net sales of \$52 million or 33.8% and an increase to comparable store net sales of \$49 million or 5.5%.
 The increase in comparable store net sales was comprised of 12.8% and 18.4% increases at Anthropologie and Free People, respectively which more than offset a comparable store net sales decrease of 0.9% for fiscal year 2008 at Urban Outfitters.

 The increase in net sales attributable to non-comparable and new stores was primarily the result of opening 38 new stores in fiscal 2008 and 32 new stores in fiscal 2007 that were considered non-comparable during fiscal 2008.
 Comparable store net sales increases were primarily the result of increases in average unit sales prices and increases in transactions resulting from an increased response to our merchandise offerings.
 These increases more than offset a slight decrease in the number of units sold per transaction.
-Thus far during fiscal 2009, total comparable store sales are ahead of our modest single digit plan.
 Direct-to-consumer net sales increased over the prior year primarily due to increased traffic to our web sites, improved customer response related to the circulation of approximately 3.2 million additional catalogs, and improvements in the average order value.
 The increase in Free People wholesale sales was driven by increased average unit sale prices and increased transactions.

 Gross profit rates in fiscal 2008 increased to 38.3% of net sales or \$577 million from 36.9% of net sales or \$452 million in fiscal 2007.
 This improvement is primarily due to a lower rate of merchandise markdowns and leveraging of our store occupancy expenses driven by the net increase in comparable store net sales.
 Total inventories at January 31, 2008 increased by 11.4% to \$172 million from \$154 million in the prior fiscal year.
 The increase primarily related to the acquisition of inventory to stock new retail stores.
 On a comparable store basis, inventories decreased by 2.8% versus the prior fiscal year.
-We anticipate making similar inventory investments in connection with new store openings in fiscal 2009.